MrLixm/PYCO/develop/pyco_doc/docs/standalone/ColorspaceConvert/features.md

 ## :material-image-search: IDT

-IDTs allow to specify to which colorspace your file primaries belongs too but also which transfer-function is applied.
+IDTs allow to specify to which colorspace your file primaries belongs too but also which transfer-function is applied to your file.

-!!! info "Conversion"

-    If the Input colorspace is the same as the Output one, no conversion at all will happens.

-    So it doesn't matter your orignal file primaries, if you just want to switch file format for example you can just use the same colorspace for IDT and Target Cs.*(ex: IDT: sRGB-Lin ; OutCs: sRGB/rec709)*
+- **Utility - Raw** : specify that you don't want any conversion.
+It can be usefull if you just want to switch the format of a file.

+- **Utility - Texture - rec709** : if your file has sRGB/rec709 primaries with a gamma2.2 transfer function applied.

 ​
 ## :material-chart-bell-curve-cumulative: ODT/Transfer Functions